mobileben/cpprestsdk-wiki/How-to-build-for-iOS.md

 This document will walk through the steps to build the C++ REST SDK and its dependencies into a form suitable for use with iOS applications.

-For this walkthrough, we assume you are working within the <span class="codeInline">Build_iOS</span> directory of the project.
+For this walkthrough, we assume you are working within the `Build_iOS` directory of the project.

 ```
 git clone https://github.com/Microsoft/cpprestsdk.git casablanca